 At their worst, grilled chicken breasts have a consistency somewhere between cardboard and shoe leather.
 But grill them properly and it's a whole different story—these chicken breasts are juicy and flavorful.
 A big problem with grilling chicken breasts is their uneven size—pounding them to a uniform thickness makes them much easier to cook.

 Chicken breasts have a lot of flavor if you grill them right, but that doesn't mean adding a little more is a bad idea.
 Here we enhance the chicken with a loose rosemary, garlic, and lemon vinaigrette that we use as both a marinade and a sauce.
-Grill the chicken as soon as you coat it with the marinade so that it doesn't break down and turn mushy.
+Make sure to grill the chicken as soon as you coat it with the marinade so that it doesn't break down and turn mushy.

 Leftover grilled chicken doesn't exactly reheat well, so you need to get creative with it.
 Massaging it with olive oil and lemon juice and mixing it with tahini is a great way to make it taste like new.
 This salad needs freshness and crunch, so we also mix in cabbage, red onion, and a couple of handfuls of fresh herbs.

-While you can cook tender chicken breast on the stove or grill, for the ultimate in juiciness you can't beat sous vide—the precise level of temperature control allows for textures impossible with conventional cooking methods.
+While you can cook tender chicken breast on the stove or grill, you can't beat sous vide when it comes to juiciness—the precise level of temperature control allows for textures impossible with conventional cooking methods.
 You can finish the sous vide breast by searing it on the stove, or you can use it in the recipe below (which is my favorite way to use sous vide chicken breast).

 If you don't have a sous vide circulator (or a beer cooler), poaching is your best bet for tender, gently-cooked chicken.
 While most poaching recipes have you start with simmering water, we prefer to start the meat in cold water and gradually bring it to temperature.
 Once poached, slice the breast and dress it with the watercress and miso vinaigrette.